gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

 One of the longest single train journeys in the world, travelling across Canada from Toronto to Vancouver.
 I chose this direction because I wanted to end in Jasper National Park and spend a few days in Vancouver too.
 I had been to Vancouver before and vowed to come back as it is an amazing place.

-I booked this trip 9 months in advance as I knew tickets would go quickly.
+I booked this trip nine months in advance as I knew tickets would go quickly.
 If I had more forethought (and money) I could have tried to link together more trains through America.
 Many of the passengers I met on the train were doing that.

-The allure of having 4 days of no mobile phone signal, no wifi, and 3 course meals was too great.
+The allure of having four days of no mobile phone signal, no Wifi, and three course meals was too great.
 There was no pressure to socialise, and everyone was utterly kind with fascinating lives to tell.

 I also chose to travel in the winter to get the full experience of Canadian winter.
 Some places we stopped at was -10C and the snowy mountains did not disappoint!